TomKondratyuk/osticket-prereqs/README.md

 <p> Hello! this is my tutorial on how to install osTicket on your Windows system.
 First you will be using a virutal machine (VM) through microsoft Azure.
 This will give you good practice using Azure, the 2nd most popular cloud provider, which can be as valuable as formal job experience.
 Additionally, this tutorial offers hands-on experience with Remote Desktop connections, a tool commonly used by Help Desk professionals to assist employees everyday.
 And the cool thing is many Azure services offer free tiers or sandbox environments, so you can practice absolutely free.

 1.)
 Create Azure Virutal Machine (VM)
-After creating Azure account, Go to the Azure Portal and create and start up a Windows 10 Virtual Machine(VM) with at least 2-4 CPUs.
+After creating a free Azure account, Go to the Azure Portal and create and start up a Windows 10 Virtual Machine(VM) with at least 2-4 CPUs.

 ![Capture1](https://github.com/user-attachments/assets/b35b9298-c613-4c88-a8bf-78286b253d09)